I OVERVIEW OF TRADE DEFENCE INSTRUMENTS

 ii Implications of the withdrawal of the complaint

-This practice raises the questions of whether the representativeness test should be re-conducted concerning the other complainant company or companies, rather than the withdrawing company, and whether the data of the withdrawing company may still be used by the Ministry for the injury determinations following the withdrawal as happened in the Porcelain case.
-Those questions are of importance regarding the latter case, in which the Ministry considered that the complainant company, rather than the withdrawing company, does not satisfy the representativeness criterion.
+This practice raises the questions of whether the representativeness test should be re-conducted concerning the other (remaining) complainant company or companies, and whether the data of the withdrawing company may still be used by the Ministry for the injury determinations following the withdrawal.
+These questions are of importance with regard to the Porcelain case, in which the Ministry considered that the complainant company other than the withdrawing company does not satisfy the representativeness criterion.

 iii Non-cooperation versus cooperation

-Turkish law provides that the outcome of the investigation may be less favourable to the non-cooperating companies.
+Turkish law provides that the investigation's outcome may be less favourable to the non-cooperating companies.
 Accordingly, the Ministry generally determines more favourable duties for the companies duly cooperating.
 In this regard, the following cases are relevant:

 iv Absence of on-the-spot verification